semillastan/semillastan.github.io/resume.md

   - [Eaglewatch Mapper](http://eaglewatchmapper.pybridge.com/): This is a tool to allow Eaglewatch group create better decisions where to assign security employees to the nearest/closest detachments/posts. **Technologies used:** Python, Django, Bootstrap, Postgresql with PostGIS.
   - [Mickey Charny](http://mickeycharny.com) - Built with Wordpress 4.0.
   - [Financial Market Betting](http://financialmarketbetting.com) - Built with Wordpress 4.0.

+### Pepperconn Pte.
+Ltd.

+#### Applications Developer <span>January 2013 to August 2015</span>

+- Worked on [Tao of Shop](http://www.taoofshop.com/taoofshop/) which is an e-commerce platform built with PHP.
+Most of my tasks include developing consumer/client websites based on the TOS platform.
+Some of the consumer sites we created includes the ff: [WineStudio](http://winestudio.com.sg), [Rochester Market](http://www.rochestermarket.sg) and [La Putri](http://www.laputri.com).
+I also worked on the Insights module of the dashboard which uses Highcharts for visualizing data sets.
+- Working on the 2nd version of Tao of Shop.
+Laravel, AngularJS and LESS are the major development tools we decided to use for developing this platform.

 ### System Information Technology Foundation